atmire/IRUS/docs/functionality.md

 # Functionality overview

-## Bitstream tracking
+# Usage tracking
 The patch will automatically send bitstream download hits and item views to the IRUS-UK service.
-There's no manual action required.
+There’s no manual action required.
+#### Bitstream tracking

+Bitstream tracking is implemented in the DSpace 4.x/5.x/6.x patches

+#### Item view tracking

+Item views tracking is implemented in the DSpace 5.x/6.x patches

 ## Retry failed trackings